prefix-dev/rattler-build/README.md

 ### GitHub Action

-There is a GitHub Action for rattler-build.
+There is a GitHub Action for `rattler-build`.
 It can be used to install `rattler-build` in CI/CD workflows and run a build command.
 Please check out the [GitHub Action documentation](https://github.com/prefix-dev/rattler-build-action) for more information.

 ### Usage